OliverWisn/crawler_logging/README.md

 - The file events.log is the text file.

 ## Script Summary:
-The script is taking the end of url of Wikipedia (the end of url is stored in the script) and is creating the full url adress of the site of Wikipedia.
-Next the script (after the scraping and the processing of the information from the page) is printing and saving in the txt file getWikiLinks_with_logging.txt: in the first line the end of the Wikipedia url, in the second line the title of the page, in the next few lines the beginning of the page body (sometimes they're blank lines/line), the blank line to distinguish the body from the last line (this is necessary because we don't know how many lines
+The script is taking the end of URL of Wikipedia (the end of URL is stored in the script) and is creating the full URL adress of the site of Wikipedia.
+Next the script (after the scraping and the processing of the information from the page) is printing and saving in the txt file getWikiLinks_with_logging.txt: in the first line the end of the Wikipedia URL, in the second line the title of the page, in the next few lines the beginning of the page body (sometimes they're blank lines/line), the blank line to distinguish the body from the last line (this is necessary because we don't know how many lines